Vrushali-More28/Serverless-Text-to-Speech-Application-with-Amazon-Polly/README.md

       Converts the text into an audio stream
       Places the audio (MP3) file into an S3 bucket Updates the DynamoDB table with a reference to the S3 bucket and the new status

+Task 6:  Test the functions

+      Manually trigger the New Post Lambda function
+      It stores data in DynamoDB and send a message to the SNS topic SNS triggers the Convert To Audio function, which uses Polly to create an audio file and store it in the S3 bucket

+Task 7: Create a get post Lambda function
+      The final Get Post Lambda function provides a method for retrieving information about posts from the database.

+      Function name: PostReader_GetPost
+      Runtime: Python 3.12
+      Expand Change default execution role
+      Execution role: Choose Use an existing role Existing role: Choose Lab-Lambda-Role

+Task 8: Expose the Lambda function as a RESTful web service

+      ◦ Manually triggered the New Post Lambda function, which stored data in DynamoDB and sent a message to Amazon SNS.
+      ◦ Verified that SNS successfully triggered the Convert To Audio Lambda function, which used Amazon Polly to generate an audio file and store it in Amazon S3.
+      ◦ Checked DynamoDB entries to ensure successful execution and that the post was updated with the S3 audio file URL.
+      ◦ Used AWS Lambda monitoring and CloudWatch logs to validate function execution and debug any issues.
+      ◦ Downloaded and tested the MP3 file from S3 to confirm correct audio conversion.

+Task 9: Create a Serverless User Interface

+      ◦ Developed the PostReader_GetPost Lambda function to retrieve post details from DynamoDB.
+      ◦ Configured the function using Python 3.12 and assigned the appropriate IAM execution role.
+      ◦ Implemented functionality to fetch post details using postId, with an option to retrieve all posts.
+      ◦ Set up environment variables for database configuration.
+      ◦ Successfully tested the function to verify post retrieval, including S3 URLs for audio files.